jchavarri/FramerNavigationComponent/README.md

 - `firstLayer` _(required)_ — The layer to initialize the navigation controller with.
 - `animationPush` — A function that is called when the push animation is needed.
 It expects two parameters: `fromLayer` -the layer that is on-screen and is going to be pushed- and `toLayer` -the layer that will be shown-.
 Use this parameter to implement custom animations.
 - `animationPop` — You guessed it :) Same as `animationPush` but when popping.
-- `animationTime` — A custom transition time. **This parameter is required when implementing custom animations.
+- `animationTime` — A custom transition time. **This parameter is required when implementing custom animations**.

 #### Methods

 - `pushLayer` — Push a new layer into the navigation controller.
 - `popLayer` — Pop the latest added layer from the navigation controller.
+NOTE: The layer popped is destroyed after being removed from the navigation controller, so you might want to create a copy if you want to reuse it later.

+#### Methods

+- `pushLayer` — Push a new layer into the navigation controller.
+- `popLayer` — Pop the latest added layer from the navigation controller.
+NOTE: The layer popped is destroyed after being removed from the navigation controller, so you might want to create a copy if you want to reuse it later.

 #### Simple example